 - muscle aches

 Pleurisy can be accompanied by a fluid buildup that puts pressure on the lungs and causes them to stop working properly.
 This fluid accumulation is called a pleural effusion.
 This fluid may initially act like a cushion, causing the chest pain to disappear.
 Eventually, an individual with a pleural effusion will experience shortness of breath as the fluid increases.
 They may also experience fever, chills, and a dry cough.
 These symptoms can indicate a fluid infection, also called an empyema.

 The first priority in diagnosing pleurisy is to figure out the location and cause of the inflammation or swelling.
 Your doctor will want to do a physical exam and record your medical history.
 Your doctor may prescribe one or more of the following tests as well.

 Chest X-rays will allow your doctor to see if there’s any inflammation in the lungs.
-In addition, your doctor may order a decubitus chest X-ray (X-ray taken while an individual is laying down on his or her side).
-This allows free fluid to form a layer and will confirm any fluid buildup.
+They may also order a decubitus chest X-ray, which is an X-ray taken while you are lying on your side.
+This allows free fluid to form a layer.
+A decubitus chest X-ray should confirm if there’s any fluid buildup.

 Blood tests can help to determine if you have an infection and the cause of your infection if you do have one.
 In addition, blood tests will reveal whether you have an immune system disorder.

-During thoracentesis, your doctor will insert a needle into the area of your chest where fluid was detected by imaging tests.
-The fluid is then removed and analyzed for the presence of infections.
+During thoracentesis, your doctor will insert a needle into the area of your chest where imaging tests detect fluid.
+Then, they’ll remove the fluid and analyze it for the presence of infections.
+Due to its invasive nature and associated risks, this test is rarely done for the typical case of pleurisy.

 To further research any abnormalities found on chest X-rays, your doctor may want to take a series of detailed, cross-sectional images of your chest using a CT scan.
-The images created by the CT scan are then used to create a detailed picture of the chest, so doctors can get a closer look at the irritated tissue.
+The images produced by the CT scan create a detailed picture of the inside of your chest.
+This allows your doctor to get a closer look at the irritated tissue.